briggsmatthew/General-Neural-Network/README.md

 # General Neural Network

-A basic linear regression neural network designed in Python with numpy.
+A basic neural network designed in Python with numpy.

 The file `main.py` provides the `NeuralNetwork` class which allows a user to initialize a network with any number of layers and nodes.
 After training (ie.